rturrado/TSReader/README.md

 - `Packet`, `Header`, `AdaptationField`, `AdaptationExtension` and so on are structs.
 - Field masks and byte chunks are `boost::dynamic_bitset`s.
 This way we can easily perform binary operations.

-## DONE

-- [X] Read elephants.ts and print out a summary of the TS packet PIDs (PID hex code, count, stream type, and stream description).
-- [X] Parse adaptation field, adaptation extension, and payload data.<br/>
-    Parsing of PSI (Program Specific Information) lets us know the PIDs for audio and video packets.
-- [X] Write audio and video to output files.<br/>
-    This is done as a post packet processing stage, together with the gathering of stats.<br/>
-    These actions are optional, and requested by the user through command line parameters.
-- [X] Revisit the PacketParser implementation: code more clear and elegant.
-  - [X] Encapsulate basic repetitive operations (e.g. read from buffer and create bitset)
-    - [ ] Implement the special case where the type is uint8_t?
-  - [X] Simplify complex functions.
-  - [ ] Read a whole section (a struct) with a single variadic templated function?
-- [X] Revisit the PacketBuffer implementation: performance.
-  - [X] Minimize the copy of vectors of bytes.
-  - [X] Reimplement read operation as a get view returning a span.
-- [X] CMake: add a CMakeLists.txt to compile the program in Windows and Linux.

-## TODO

-- [ ] Test with other TS files than elephants.ts.
-- [ ] New branch: reimplement using modules.<br/>
-    This would be especially useful for Packet.h, since it is linked from many compilation units.
-- [ ] New branch: reimplement the FileReader as a pipeline of stages (reading, parsing, processing, printing stats...)
-- [ ] Add tests?

 ## Requirements

 - CMake 3.20.4.